Clothing Advertisements: Examples, Scripts & Best Practices for 2026

 • Seconds 45-60: Clear CTA with offer

-Example for Wrinkle-Free Travel Clothing:
+EXAMPLE for Wrinkle-Free Travel Clothing:

 [Visual: Business traveler pulling wrinkled clothes from suitcase, frustrated expression]